ranjanabhi07/JAVA/README.md

 1) java_start 🦖 :- it contains basic of java like-variables, dataTypes, iteration, conditional Statements, etc

-2) patterns_in_java / ADV Patterns 🦖 :- it contains basic and some advanced patterns questions solutions, some changes
+2) patterns_in_java/ADV Patterns 🦖 :- it contains basic and some advanced patterns questions solutions, some changes

 3) Functions Methods 🦖 :- it contains a basic implementation of functions through questions and their solutions.